|

 The performance of the Committees was evaluated by the Board after seeking inputs from

-The above criteria are broadly based on the Guidance note on Board Evaluation issued by
+The above criteria is broadly based on the Guidance Note on Board Evaluation issued by

 the Securities and Exchange Board of India.

-Board as a whole and the Chairman of the Company was evaluated, taking into account the
+Directors, the Board as a whole and the Chairman of the Company was evaluated, taking into

 The Nomination and Remuneration Committee reviewed the performance of individual